LeaVerou/lea.verou.me/2012/02/simpler-css-typing-animation-with-the-ch-unit/index.md

 ---
 title: "Simpler CSS typing animation, with the ch unit"
 date: "2012-02-05"
 categories:
   - "tips"
 tags:
-  - "css3"
+  - "css"
-  - "css3-animations"
+  - "css-animations"
-  - "css3-values"
+  - "css-values"
 ---

 A while ago, [I posted](http://lea.verou.me/2011/09/pure-css3-typing-animation-with-steps/) about how to use `steps()` as an easing function to create a typing animation that degrades gracefully.